Brodelicious/Greek-Week/README.md

-# GreekWeek
+# Greek Week
-Compete with your friends for the title of "Best Party on Mount Olympus"
+Compete with your friends for the title of "Best Party on Mount Olympus".